Home > Personal > On the Morality of Carnivorous Animals

 Coming to an End

 Now, for something I should have thought of earlier.
-Is it even necessary to consider the morality of carnivores or their food if neither are not moral agents?
+Is it even necessary to consider the morality of carnivores or their food if neither are moral agents?
 What if only one is a moral agent?
 Does it matter which end the moral agent is on?
 What about when the owner of a cat is a moral agent, specifically one who is vegan?
 Is it immoral for a vegan to feed another animal to his pet?
 Are pets even morally justifiable?

 If I refused to feed a cat meat, which causes the cat’s death, is it only a problem if that cat is a moral agent?
 This actually seems to be decide the validity of this entire argument, does it not?
 Let me know if I have fallen into some quandary by assumptions I didn’t even realize I was making.